GeorgeEliWilliams/language-translation-aws-iac-solution/modules/api_gateway/README.md

 ## Overview
 This module sets up an API Gateway to expose an HTTP endpoint (`/translate`).
-The API Gateway connects to an AWS Lambda function to process translation requests.
+The API Gateway connects to an AWS Lambda function to process translation request.

 ## Resources Created
 - AWS API Gateway REST API